poridhiEng/poridhi-labs/Poridhi Labs/Security Labs/Pre Security Module/Lab 05/README.md

-# Advanced Networking Concepts: Port Forwarding, Firewalls, VPNs, Routers, and Switches
+# Advanced Networking Concepts

 Networking is an essential part of modern communication systems, ensuring secure and efficient data transfer across devices and networks.
 Beyond basic data transmission, networking involves advanced techniques and devices that manage and protect information flow.
-This lab provides an in-depth exploration of key concepts such as port forwarding, firewalls, VPNs, routers, and switches, offering a comprehensive understanding of how these components work together to build secure and reliable networks.
+This lab provides an in-depth exploration of key concepts such as `port forwarding`, `firewalls`, `VPNs`, `routers`, and `switches`, offering a comprehensive understanding of how these components work together to build secure and reliable networks.
+We wll visually see how these components work together to build secure and reliable networks.

 ## Objective
 - Understand the role of port forwarding in enabling external access to internal services.